jbusecke/cookiecutter-science-project/README.md

 Keeping all the elements of your project contained in this structure ensures that you can port the project from your laptop to a cluster or share it easily with other people.

 #### Version control with git
-The setup has already created a matching [github repository]() to your local project folder to get you started.
+The setup has already created a matching github repository([example based on this readme](https://github.com/jbusecke/project_name)) to your local project folder to get you started.
 Just add, commit and push any changes you make regularly to have a backed up history of your project.

 #### `data` folder